PataphysicalSociety/soupault.app/site/reference-manual.md

 </module>

 <module name="Regex">
 Regular expressions used by this module are mostly Perl-compatible.
-However, capturing groups and back references are not supported yet.
+Capturing groups can be used, but back references are not supported yet.
+Modifiers (dotall, multiline, anchored, etc.) are also not supported.

 ##### <function>Regex.match(string, regex)</function>